 Rory Friedow Barn, 1680 Ladd Avenue, Kanawha (Hancock County) - Seven miles west of Klemme (US 69) on B55 (170 th St), then ¼ mile south on Ladd Ave.
 Floyd Friedow built the barn and hog house in 1925.
 He and his three sons (Doyce, Verlyn & Milton) were widely known for their quality Poland China hogs.
 In 1955 they sent breeding stock to a farm in Cuba via train & airplane.
 The barn which originally housed dairy cattle and draft horses, is now home to sheep, goats and barn cats.
 The farmstead has been continually occupied by the Friedow family.
 More photos here.

 Dodd barn, 1854 40th Street, Ackley (Franklin County) - Travel four miles west of Ackley on IA 57.
 Turn north on S55 for two miles to 40th Street.
 Go 1/2-mile west.
 Barn was built by Ernest Aldinger, one of three Aldinger brothers who built farms within a mile of each other.
-Another photo here.
+More photos here.

 Boriskey Barn, 2115 230th Street, Marshalltown (Marshall County) - At intersection of US 30 and IA 330, go north on IA 330 for 1.3 miles and turn left onto short gravel drive that crosses to county road E41 (230th Street).
 Turn left again (west) and go 0.7 miles.
 Barn is on the right (north).
 Barn known as "long horse barn on 30" was manufactured by Super Structures, Albert Lea, and built in 1958.
 Has laminated curved rafters.
 Native lumber in horse stalls.
 More photos here.

-Dobbin Round barn, 2551 Brown Avenue, State Center (Marshall County) - From State Center, go west one mile to Cooper Avenue (S52), and turn south.
+Dobbin Round barn, 2551 Brown Avenue, State Center (Marshall County) - From State Center, on US 30 go west one mile to Cooper Avenue (S52) and turn south.
 Turn right (west) onto 255th St, then left onto Brown Ave.
 The 1917 barn was a pre-cut structure designed and made to order by Gordon Van Tine, Davenport, for $6000.
 Carpenters like Ike Ingersol and Amos Thompson assembled the numbered pieces into the 65-foot diameter barn with silo in the middle.
-More photos here.
+This barn is currently under restoration.
+(Photo by Dave Austin).
+Many more photos here, 2021 & 2012.

-Buck barn, 1271 285th Street, State Center (Marshall County) - From State Center, go west one mile to Cooper Avenue (S52).
+Buck barn (or “The Little Barn”), 1271 285th Street, State Center (Marshall County) - From State Center, go west one mile to Cooper Avenue (S52).
 Go 4.5 miles south to 285th Street.
 Turn left on gravel.
 Barn is at first place on left.
 Barn is an example of how a potential tear-down can be turned into a jewel.
 It has a wonderful cupola.
+(Photo by Dave Austin).
 More photos here.

 Twedt barn, 63645 160th Street, Nevada (Story County) - From junction of E41 (Old US Highway 30) and S14 in Nevada, go north on S14 six miles to 160th Street.
 Turn east onto 160th St, then go 1.5 miles.
 This barn has 40 two-ply laminate rafters to support its rounded roof so the hayloft is free of posts and beams.
 Farm was once owned by Hoyt Sherman, brother of the Civil War general.
 This is an example of how a small barn can highlight a farm.
 More photos here.